-There are so many upholstery weight fabrics out in the market today it can be hard to choose.
+There are so many upholstery weight fabrics out on the market today that it can be hard to choose.
 I have used many over the years including dropcloth (use at least a 12oz weight!)

 Lately, I have been hooked on the neutral, easy farmhouse look of grain sack.
 Real grain sacks are beautiful but they are pricey too.